Kitura/Swift-SMTP/README.md

 smtp.send(mail)

-// Each type of attachment has various optional parameters for further customization
+// Each type of attachment has additional parameters for further customization
 ```

 ### Send multiple mails